AnkeG/shortestpath/README.md

 ## Instructions:
 run game.py to start
+'a' -- enable animation
 'b' -- set mouse function to setting barriers
+'d' -- set to dijkstra
-'e' -- set mouse function to select start/end points (only allow two points)
+'e' -- set mouse function to select start/end points (only allow two points) 's' -- set to a * path finding
 'space' -- finding the shorted path
 'esc' -- reset the game board

 ## To-do list:
-1. clearer GUI for set barrier and end points
-2. implementing A * path finding as second spt option
+1. using a tkinter window for settings